zerda/skopeo/install.md

 $ cd $GOPATH/src/github.com/containers/skopeo && make bin/skopeo
 ```

-By default the `make` comman (make all) will build bin/skopeo and the documation locally.
+By default the `make` command (make all) will build bin/skopeo and the documentation locally.

 ### Building documentation